durandaltheta/cpp_template_workshop/virtual_inheritance.md

 ```

 ## Combining virtual inheritance with type erasure
-Here is an example on how type erasure could be implemented using virtual inheritance in an object which can accept any type by-value:
+Combining all of the above with `void*` type erasure and templating allows for some very interesting code.
+Here is an example of how type erasure could be implemented using virtual inheritance in an object which can accept any type by-value:
 ```
 #include <type_info>
 #include <type_traits>